memgraph/docs/docs/reference-guide/replication.md

 changes to the database, thus modifying the system to prioritize either consistency or availability:

-- **SYNC** - The MAIN instance will not commit a transaction until all REPLICA instances running in the SYNC mode confirm they have received the same transaction.
-SYNC mode prioritizes data consistency but has no tolerance for any network failures.
+- **SYNC** - After committing a transaction, the MAIN instance will communicate with all REPLICA instances running in the SYNC mode until the response is received or until a timeout is reached.
+If the timeout is reached and at least one SYNC REPLICA has not sent back a response, then the MAIN instance will return an error.<br/> The error indicates to the user that he should check the status of the REPLICAS as there might be a network/hardware issue.

 - **ASYNC** - The MAIN instance will commit a transaction without receiving confirmation from REPLICA instances that they have received the same transaction.
 ASYNC mode ensures system availability and partition tolerance.